US bids farewell to Trump hotel for luxury and access - ExBulletin

 “Donald Trump should never have been allowed to keep his hotel in Washington as president,” CREW director Noah Bookbinder said.

-“He should have parted ways with it along with the rest of his business before taking office.
-Instead, he spent four years using it for influence peddling and constitutional violations.”
+“He should have left it with the rest of his activities before taking up his duties.
+Instead, he spent four years using it for influence peddling and constitutional violations. “

 In total, national political groups spent $ 3 million on the hotel on some 40 political events during the Trump era.